eberban/eberban/README.md

 * C -> Show word classes (selmaho)
 * T -> Show terminators
 * N -> Show main node labels
 * R -> Raw output, do not prune the tree, except the morphology if 'M' not present.
 * J -> JSON output
 * G -> Replace words by glosses
 * L -> Run the parser in a loop, consume every input line terminated by a newline and output parsed result
 * L -> A second 'L' means that run_camxes will expect every input line to begin with a mode string (possibly empty) followed by a space, after which the actual input follows.

 Example:
 ```
-nodejs run_camxes -m CTN "coi ro do"
+nodejs run_camxes -m CTN "sin fa mi fe mo"
 ```
-This will show terminators, selmaho and main node labels.
+This will show terminators, families and main node labels.

 ### How to use one of these parsers in a HTML interface project ###

-For using a Javascript Lojban parser in a HTML interface, you'll need to include the desired `.js` parser (e.g. `camxes.js`) to your HTML interface.
+For using a Javascript eberban parser in a HTML interface, you'll need to include the desired `.js` parser (e.g. `camxes.js`) to your HTML interface.
 You may also want including `camxes_preproc.js` and `camxes_postproc.js`, which provide useful features.
-The former does optional preprocessing of Lojban text, such as replacing digits with the corresponding PA cmavo, converting nonstandard spellings or scripts into normal Latin-based Lojban text.
+The former does optional preprocessing of eberban text, such as replacing digits with the corresponding PA cmavo, converting nonstandard spellings or scripts into normal Latin-based eberban text.
 The latter script, the postprocessor, provides a function for trimming or prettifying the parse tree generated by the parser in function of the chosen postprocessing options.

 Here's a simple example code: